-- demonstrate the ability to independently and critically examine and assess new and complex phenomena, issues and situations within the field of design. - demonstrate the ability to identify and formulate issues critically, independently, creatively and with relevance to design practice, and to plan and use appropriate methods to conduct research and other qualified assignments within predetermined time frames, and to review and evaluate such work, - demonstrate the ability to relate one's own research to other design research, and ultimately also its relevance and application in design and society.
+demonstrate the ability to identify and formulate issues critically, independently, creatively and with relevance to design practice.
+Plan and use appropriate methods to conduct a limited piece of research and other qualified assignments within predetermined time frames.
+Demonstrate the ability to relate one's own research to other design research, and to its relevance and application in design and society.